lucasholucasho/UShop/README.md

 Description
 -------------

-This is a location-based shopping app that uses the user's location and the Retailigence API to search for nearby products.
+This is a location-based shopping web app that uses the user's location and the Retailigence API to search for nearby products.
 From the search results page (complete with information about the store and product, along with estimated distance), the user can select a store and request an Uber ride there (thanks Uber API!).

 Also, the name that the user sees when they authenticate with their Uber credentials is programmatically retrieved via the User Profile endpoint.